maxieds/ChameleonCryptoModFirmware/README.md

 <User Initiates Upload of the Encrypted Dump via an XModem Commection from the Terminal>
 ```
 * *KeyIndex* : Index of the preloaded internally stored key to use for decryption;
-* *TimestampSaltAsciiString* : Short-ish timestamp string to use as a "salted" initial vector for the
+* *TimestampSaltAsciiString* : Short-ish (exactly 16-character)
+timestamp string to use as a "salted" initial vector for the
 AES block cipher used for decryption.

 ### Example